-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 One of the great mysteries of the coronavirus is how quickly it rocketed around the world.

 It first flared in central China and, within three months, was on every continent but Antarctica, shutting down daily life for millions.
-Behind the rapid spread was something that initially caught scientists off guard, baffled health authorities and undermined early containment efforts — the virus could be spread by seemingly healthy people.
+Behind the rapid spread was something that initially caught scientists off guard, baffled health authorities and undermined early containment efforts — seemingly healthy people could spread the virus.

 As workers return to offices, children prepare to return to schools and those desperate for normalcy again visit malls and restaurants, the emerging science points to a menacing reality: If people who appear healthy can transmit the illness, it may be impossible to contain.

-"It can be a killer and then 40 percent of people don't even know they have it," said Dr. Eric Topol, head of Scripps Research Translational Institute.
-"We have to get out of the denial mode, because it's real."
+"It can be a killer, and then 40 percent of people don't even know they have it," said Dr Eric Topol, head of Scripps Research Translational Institute.
+"We have to get out of the denial mode because it's real."

 Researchers have exposed the frightening likelihood of silent spread of the virus by asymptomatic and presymptomatic carriers.
 But how major a role seemingly healthy people play in swelling the ranks of those infected remains unanswered — and at the top of the scientific agenda.

 The small but mighty coronavirus can unlock a human cell, set up shop and mass produce tens of thousands of copies of itself in a single day.
-Virus levels skyrocket before the first cough, if one ever arrives.
-And astonishing to scientists, an estimated 4 in 10 infected people don't ever have symptoms.
+Virus levels skyrocket before the first cough if one ever arrives.
+And astonishing to scientists, an estimated four in 10 infected people don't ever have symptoms.

 "For control, to actually keep the virus from coming back, we're going to have to deal with this issue," said Rein Houben, a disease tracker at the London School of Hygiene and Tropical Medicine.